I’ve worked with a lot of clients over the years. It’s in the hundreds; if I had to guess, it’s close to 500.

 Okay, a rewriter is the same as a book doctor.
 I just like using ‘rewriter.’

-Rewriting is quite different than ghostwriting.
+Rewriting is quite different from ghostwriting.
 You will already have a complete draft.

-If you’ve written a draft that you know is lacking and far from publishable, and you don’t know how to fix it, then you’d need a rewriter.
+If you’ve written a draft that you know is lacking and far from publishable, and you don’t know how to fix it, then you need a rewriter.

-If you know how to fix it, but don’t have the time or inclination to do so.
-You need a rewriter.
+If you know how to fix it but don’t have the time or inclination, you need a rewriter.

 The rewriter will take your draft and make it the best it can be.
-She will look at the entire story.
-Along with plot, structure, voice, and so on, she will check for clarity and readability, as well as engagement.
+The rewriter will look at the entire story to improve all elements, including plot, structure, character dynamics, dialogue, voice, clarity, readability, and engagement.

 There is a fine line between rewriting and ghostwriting, though.

-I’ve had clients with drafts that weren’t salvageable.
+I’ve had clients with drafts that couldn’t be salvaged.
 The drafts were so poorly written that it was essentially starting from scratch, including coming up with storylines.

-When this happens, your draft is beyond rewriting, and you need to move over to the realm of ghosting.
+When this happens, your draft is beyond rewriting, and you need to move over to ghostwriting.

 THE COACH